swe-train/napari__napari/README.md

 ## contributing

 Contributions are encouraged!
 Please read our [contributing guide](https://napari.org/developers/contributing.html) to get started.
 Given that we're in an early stage, you may want to reach out on our [Github Issues](https://github.com/napari/napari/issues) before jumping in.

-If you want to contribute or edit to our documentation, please go to [napari/docs](https://github.com/napari/docs).

 ## code of conduct